Aelisha30/expense-tracker-aelisha/README.md

 DB_NAME=ExpenseTracker
 JWT_SECRET=your_jwt_secret_key

-5. Run the Application
+5. Run the Application:-
 Once all dependencies are installed and the environment is set up, you can run the application locally:

 npm start
 By default, the application will run on http://localhost:3000.

-Testing the API
+Testing the API:-
 You can use tools like Postman to test the API endpoints.
 Here is a quick guide to test the basic endpoints:

 User Registration: Use the POST /api/register endpoint to create a new user.
 Send the username, password, and email in the request body.